Skip to content

 cm.current?.insertText('// inserted at the cursor\n');

-The eight handle method names are clear of all ten prop names (and there are no events), so the $expose collision discipline (ROZ121) passes with no renames beyond the React-specific replaceValue adjustment above.
+The handle method names are clear of every prop name (and there are no events), so no renames are needed beyond the React-specific replaceValue adjustment above.

 Slots